 In 2022, the MTA’s Operating Budget is projected to be $19.379 billion.
 For a complete look at our current and past budgets, please review our financial documents.

-Where our dollars go
+Where our operating budget dollars come from

 Our financial outlook

 The COVID pandemic has left the MTA facing a fiscal cliff.